anvillasoto/lunar-segmentation-openvino/README.md

 ## Abstract

+On the lunar surface  a variety of different objects can be identified, including  rocks, mountains, boulders, slopes and mainly craters.
+Many studies have been conducted  in enriching our knowledge about the Moon and its surface.
+From the above mentionned characterstics of a lunar surface, large size rocks are an important threat for autonomous vehicles.

-An implementation of PyTorch's UNet Model for Image Segmentation and Large Rock Detection on Artificial Lunar Landscape Dataset that also works on Intel® OpenVINO™
+Therefore, the identification of large rocks on the lunar surface can contribute to a safer navigation for autonomus vehicles used for the lunar surface exploration.
+The objective of this project is the implementation of PyTorch's UNet Model for Image Segmentation and Large Rock Detection on Artificial Lunar Landscape Dataset that is compatible with Intel® OpenVINO™

 ## Introduction